Kyle2Miles93/Amazon_Vine_Analysis/README.md

 I investigated whether there was any bias towards reviews written as part of the Vine Program from Amazon, INC.

-To do this, I used Google Colaboratory as well as Pyspark to perform the Extract, Transform and Load process.
-I also loaded the data into a relational database in PGAdmin.
+I used Google Colaboratory and Pyspark for ETL.
+I also loaded the data into a relational database using PGAdmin.
 Lastly, I created filtered dataframes from the original dataset after processing to discover any bias with vine reviews.

 ## Results